vorner/fastmatmult/presentation/presentation.md

 ???

-* Describe the reason for that highlighted line
+* Describe the reason for that first highlighted line
 * Made it actually much faster

 ---